 The BBB has closed 7 complaints against Finance System of Richmond in the preceding 3 years, with 1 complaint closed in the past 12 months.
 All of those complaints alleged problems with billing and collections.
 Since May 2016, the Consumer Financial Protection Bureau (CFPB) has closed 1 complaint against FSR.
 Justia lists at least 2 cases of civil litigation involving Finance System of Richmond.

-It is illegal for a debt collector to threaten to sue you or garnish your wages.
+It is illegal for a debt collector to make empty threats to sue you or garnish your wages.
 It is also unlikely Finance System of Richmond would sue you for a debt you may not owe or they cannot validate.
 However, debt collection agencies are known to have summoned debtors to court and garnish wages after a default judgement.
 Contacting an attorney BEFORE this could possibly happen would be a smart move.
 We’ve helped thousands of consumers fight back against unscrupulous debt collection harassers.
 Find out if we can help you too today!

 Absolutely.
 Here are some Sample Cases